-As an orchestral musician Stoelzel has performed as third and assistant principal trumpet of the New Orleans Symphony and was winner of the principal trumpet position in 1993.
+As an orchestral musician Stoelzel has performed as principal and utility trumpet including substitute principal trumpet with the Detroit Symphony as well as third and assistant principal trumpet of the New Orleans Symphony and was winner of the principal trumpet position in 1993.
 He has held positions with the Miami City Ballet, Ballet Florida, Florida Symphonic Pops, New World Symphony, Colorado Music Festival, Bear Lake Music Festival, and the Des Moines Opera Orchestra.
 He has performed with the Naples Philharmonic, Baltimore, Jacksonville, and Louisville symphony orchestras.
-Stoelzel is presently principal trumpet of the Palm Beach Opera Orchestra and serves on the artist faculty of the Masterworks Summer Music Festival held at Grace College in Indiana.
+Stoelzel is presently principal trumpet of the Palm Beach Opera Orchestra and serves on the artist faculty of the Masterworks Summer Music Festival held at Grace College in Indiana and Brass Coordinator of the Crescendo Institute in Hungary.

-As a pedagogue Stoelzel has been on the Artist Faculty at the Harid Conservatory in Boca Raton, Florida and is now professor of trumpet at Grand Valley State University in Michigan.
-His students have consistently won national and international awards (15 international prizes and 20 national prizes) including an unprecedented three awards at the 2000 International Trumpet Guild Competition and have since been regular finalists and winners.
+As a pedagogue Stoelzel has been on the faculties of the University of Louisiana at Lafayette, the Harid Conservatory, and is Professor of Trumpet at Grand Valley State University.
+His students have consistently won national and international awards (20 international prizes and 20 national prizes) including an unprecedented three awards at the 2000 International Trumpet Guild Competition and have since been regular finalists and winners.
 The GVSU Trumpet Ensemble, under his direction, has received numerous awards at the National Trumpet Competition including two first-place awards in 2006 and 2008.
-His students have also won positions in numerous orchestras, military bands, and professional chamber ensembles such as the Seattle Symphony, Baltimore Symphony, Louisiana Philharmonic, Buffalo Philharmonic, Canadian Brass, Atlantic Brass, Burning River Brass, and Proteus 7.
+His students have also won positions in numerous orchestras, military bands, and professional chamber ensembles such as the Detroit Symphony Orchestra, Seattle Symphony, Baltimore Symphony, Louisiana Philharmonic, Buffalo Philharmonic, Canadian Brass, Atlantic Brass, Burning River Brass, and Proteus 7.
 In the United States Stoelzel has served as chairman of the ITG Orchestral and Solo Competitions as well as serving as a finalist judge in the solo competition.
 He has also served as the chair of the National Trumpet Competition College Division.
+In 2013 Stoelzel served as Host of the highly successful 38th Conference of the International Trumpet Guild.

 Stoelzel has worked and commissioned over 40 new works for trumpet by such noted composers as Eric Ewazen, James Stephenson, Arthur Weisburg, Kurt Ellenberger, Bill Ryan, Erik Morales, Robert Bradshaw, and Tom Davis.
 He has recently released a CD as soloist with the Grinnell Wind Ensemble (Mark Dorr, conductor) featuring two new works that he commissioned.
 In 2006 Stoelzel co-produced and appeared as soloist on the CD titled Spirit of this Place for former President of Grand Valley State University Mark Murray.